oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 Also why write code when we don't have to ?
 With Helidon we have the context and dependency injections capabilities, so we don't however need to setup the entity manager itself, we can have Helidon do that for us

-In the StockManager constructor remove the lines that setup the entity manager, it should now look like
+In the StockResource constructor remove the lines that setup the entity manager, it should now look like

 ```
 	public StockResource(@ConfigProperty(name = "app.persistenceUnit") String persistenceUnitProvided,